East Broad Top Railroad Mikado locomotives: 12-534 E Series

-The Class 16 Mikados were the largest locomotives on the East Broad Top roster.
+The final three Mikados were the largest locomotives on the East Broad Top roster.
 Unlike the previous EBT Mikados, these three locomotives used Southern valve gear and had boilers equipped with superheaters.
 The first of these Baldwin 12-341/4-E's (#16) arrived in 1916 with the final class member #18 delivered in 1920.
 It was estimated that these locomotives could handle 22 loaded hoppers, with reports of #16 once pulling a train of 60 empty hoppers.

 At the time the East Broad Top shut down in 1956, #16 was undergoing an overhaul.
 During the first preservation era on the East Broad Top from the 1960s #16 and #18 were stored on property. #16 was considered for early restoration by the preserved railroad, but it is believed its boiler paperwork was destroyed by water damage from a leaking roof and the railroad chose to restore #14 instead.
-Locomotive #17 ran in excursion service on the preserved line from 1968 until 2001 as the only example of the Class 16's to steam in the Kovalchick era.
-General Manager of the railroad in the early 2020's Brad Esposito, has claimed regarding #17 and #18 that the original EBT "beat the snot out of them", due to being favored locomotives by the line during the latter years of freight traffic prior to preservation.
+Locomotive #17 ran in excursion service on the preserved line from 1968 until 2001 as the only example of the class to steam in the Kovalchick era.
+General Manager of the railroad in the early 2020s Brad Esposito, has claimed regarding #17 and #18 that the original EBT "beat the snot out of them", due to being favored locomotives by the line during the latter years of freight traffic prior to preservation.
 In addition the boiler of #18 requires extensive repairs before it can be returned to service.